nihlaeth/Puppet-slackpkg/README.md

 ===================

 This provides very basic support for slackpkg / slackware to puppet.
-At this time the ensure=> absent option does not function yet.

 Please excuse my Ruby, I'm a python programmer.